What Is Kojic Acid? Everything You Should Know And More!

 - Dryness: Can occur, especially with higher concentrations

-- Sun sensitivity: Skin burns more easily—SPF is required
+- Sun sensitivity: Skin burns more easily — SPF is essential

-- Contact dermatitis: Rare allergic reaction in some people
+- Contact sensitivity: Rare reaction in some people

 Always patch test before full use.
 Apply behind your ear and wait 24 hours.
 Start with lower concentrations and increase gradually.

-- Pregnant women: Generally considered safe, but ask your doctor
+- Pregnant women: Generally considered safe, but consult your doctor first (see pregnancy safety guide)

-- Those using retinoids: Don't apply both at the same time
+- Those using retinoids: Do not apply both at the same time — alternate nights

 For sensitive skin guidance, see turmeric for sensitive skin.